JamesRandall/FableElmishScaffold/README.md

 ## Settings

-Settings are maintained in a file called .elmish-scaffold-settings which will be located by walking up the folder structure from the location in which you run a command.
+Settings are maintained in a file called .elmish-scaffold-settings which will be located by walking up the folder structure from the location in which you run a command enabling you to have multiple settings in a solution.
 You can export a settings file at the current location by running the command _Export Fable-Elmish Scaffold Settings_ which will create a .elmish-scaffold-settings file with the default values.

 Setings are described below: